 - 89% of responding staff feel safe inside our buildings

 When asked (Question 3) what improvements can be made to keep buildings safe:

 - 39 total staff members selected better air circulation

 - 25 people chose better mask enforcement

 - 16 said more safety supplies

-Regarding air circulation, on May 10 Patt Komar sent to all staff results of air flow studies of all buildings:
+On May 10 Patt Komar sent to all staff results of air flow studies of all buildings: